hp-l33/ARPG/README.md

 ## Getting Started
 ### Preparation
 To accelerate the training process, we use the ImageNet dataset that has been pre-encoded into tokens, following the approach of [LlamaGen](https://github.com/FoundationVision/LlamaGen).
-You can also directly download the pre-processed [dataset](https://huggingface.co/ziqipang/RandAR/blob/main/imagenet-llamagen-adm-256_codes.tar) provided by [RandAR](https://github.com/ziqipang/RandAR).
+You can directly download the pre-processed [dataset](https://huggingface.co/ziqipang/RandAR/blob/main/imagenet-llamagen-adm-256_codes.tar) provided by [RandAR](https://github.com/ziqipang/RandAR).

 ### Training
 Taking ARPG-L as an example, the script for training using 8 A800-80GB GPUs is as follows: